takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/06_Recipe_CRUD.md

 When I access http://localhost:3000/recipes/new  after login, I was redirected to http://localhost:3000/login  pleas find the reason and fix the logic.
 ```

+Continue working through the CRUD tasks by resuming from your task list:

 prompt